dreampipcom/.github/profile/README.md

 Founded in 2012, we dug tools for us to take closer care of our own feelings, time, space, actions, things, people, thoughts, and money.

-Learning from our yesterdays, we can all plan options, to invest our troubles away.
+Learn from yesterday, and we can plan better options, to short our troubles today.

 The world can be wonderful for everyone, depending on how we look at each other.